SolarLune/ebitick/readme.md

 func (game *Game) Update() error {

-    // We have the TimerSystem update by one once per game tick, and that's it. game.TimerSystem.Update(1)
+    // We have the TimerSystem update once per game tick, and that's it.
+    // If you want to adjust the speed with which timers run, change TimerSystem.Speed. game.TimerSystem.Update()

     return nil